Riding on Neelakasham Pachakadal Chuvanna Bhumi

 The visual brilliance

 Sameer Taheer’s second directorial venture does total justice to its title.
 Every milestone and signboard in the film seems to be telling us something.
 We enjoy the ride thoroughly, credit for which goes to the exuberant cinematography and direction in addition to the perfect mood-lifting songs.
 Rex Vijayan has done a wonderful job with Neelakasham Pachakadal Chuvanna Bhumi’s songs.
-The rhythmic rumble of the bullets is the primary background music that entices us.
+The rhythmic rumble of the motorcycles is the primary background music that entices us.

 The movie is not just about a trip two friends set out on, it is a mix of politics, friendship, and romance incorporated in the right amount.

-The events that happen in Kasi and Suni’s journey gives content to the film, making it much engaging.
+The events that happen in Kasi and Suni’s journey give content to the film, making it much engaging.
 They are attacked by goons, showing that a journey does not seem as easy and safe as it may seem.

 These are moments that give meaning and purpose to their aimless trip.
 With such incidents, the trip does not become all about them, it also becomes about people with whom they interact, who touch their lives in the smallest possible way.

-3 thoughts on “Riding on Neelakasham Pachakadal Chuvanna Bhumi”
+3 thoughts on “Riding on Neelakasham Pachakadal Chuvanna Bhumi